Special Report - Normalized C-Factor

 Suggestion for Welding Tool Verification Use

 The use of Normalized C-Factor could prove very useful for the purpose of validating resistance welding tools.
-The person who is responsible for validating can predetermine the acceptable ranges of Normalized C-Factor for tools by the following means:
+The person who is responsible for validating can predetermine the acceptable ranges of Normalized C-Factor for tools by the following means:1.
+Determine the maximum current demand for the tool.
+This would be the heaviest welding current requirement at the end of the stepper (if used).
+This would yield the value Is-max (meaning maximum required secondary current)

 2. Divide Is-max by 90 to determine the lowest acceptable Normalized C-Factor.